 I sent the deposit and showed up that summer, sight unseen, hoping for the best.

-I stayed the Nursing path, but after only a few months, felt totally and completely miserable.
+I stayed on the Nursing path, but I felt totally and utterly miserable after only a few months.

 In February of 2010, rejection struck, again.